trackfoo/zillow_data/README.md

 zillow_data retreives single family home data for listings via Scrapeak infrastructure, and posts files to Google Cloud Storage.
 It seperately checks **for sale** and **sold** homes based on zillow search URLs, and pulls marquee home details including: Bedrooms; Bathrooms; Geo locations; Historical event details; and photos.
 Additional chat bot and data visualization tools are available.

 ## Why
  I wanted to build a process which automatically gathered, stored, displayed and analyzed home sales / home availability data.
-This would involve building and scheduling python scripts, storing data on cloud resources (Google Cloud Storage), utilizing AI tools (OpenAI API) as well as data vizualization programs (Looker Studio).
+This would involve building and scheduling python scripts, storing data on cloud resources (Google Cloud Storage), utilizing AI tools (PandasAI) as well as data vizualization programs (Looker Studio).

 ## How It Works
 ### _Zillow Data Pull_